-I can imagine you spend countless of hours trying to find the thing that makes you unique.
-But everything has been done before and frankly, there's nothing special about you.
+I can imagine you spend countless hours trying to find the thing that makes you unique.
+But everything has been done before there's nothing special about you.

-Having a unique selling point does not mean that your company needs to be unique.
+Having a unique selling point does not mean that your company has to be unique.
 It means what you're selling needs to be unique in the mind of your audience.

-If that is a unique feature of your product, one that competitors lack, great!
+If that is a unique feature of your product great!
 But what if such an advantage does not exist for you?
-Does that mean you can pack up and go home?
+Does that mean you can't compete?
+Not at all.

 Take a look at what the big companies came up with:

-- "Coca Cola invites people to create their positive reality.
+- Soft drink giant "Coca-Cola invites people to create their positive reality.
 Coke is the happiness in the bottle."
 Is that unique?
 Probably not.
 But it is theirs.
 And everyone knows it.

 - Samsung's their USP is "quality high technology products at a reasonable price".
 Is that unique?
-No, there are thousands of technology companies that claim exactly the same thing.
+No. There are thousands of technology companies that claim the same thing.

-Here's the secret: your unique selling point is a claim that has not been made yet!
+Your unique selling point is a claim that has not been made yet.
 Competitors might have the same benefit.
-The difference is that they haven't told their consumers about it!
+The difference is that they haven't told their consumers about it.

 That's where you differentiate your company, product, or service.

-Here are your options to your USP, really.
+Here are your options to your Unique Selling Point.

-- Analyse a list of your product's features.
-Then look at your competitor's advertisment.
+- Analyze a list of your product's features.
+Then look at your competitor's advertisement.
 Find a real benefit of the product that they have overlooked.
 Use it as a differentiator.

 - Look at your product's name or packaging.
 Find something creative to wrap your mundane product in.
 Think of the candy brand Pez.
 It's just candy.

 - Dramatize the benefit of your product.
 Skittles do not really make you taste the rainbow.
-But they ARE colourful sugary sweets.
+But they ARE colorful sugary sweets.

 - Create a long-term brand personality.
 Differentiate yourself from the competition with a personality.
-Think Media Markt their 'crazy guy' or Old Spice their viral 'The Man Your Man Could Smell Like'.
+For example, Old Spice their viral 'The Man Your Man Could Smell Like'.

-I hope that made you go 'aha'!
+I hope that made you go aha.
 It took a while for me to figure this out.
-Do let me know on Linkedin what you think.
+Do let me know what you think.
 Is coming up with a unique selling proposition something you struggled with?